Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 Can I fix computer mouse shoulder without buying new equipment?

 Yes.
 Start by adjusting your desk height so elbows are at 90 degrees, positioning your monitor at eye level, ensuring your chair supports your lower back, and taking movement breaks every 20 minutes.
 These free adjustments often reduce strain significantly within days.
+As a cheap alternative for self-massage, a tennis ball in a sock makes a simple tool for shoulder release and helps you avoid expensive self massagers.

 How does poor posture worsen mouse shoulder symptoms?